Dalhousie Station (Canadian Pacific Railway)

 Although the terminal location was originally purchased by the Quebec, Montreal, Ottawa and Occidental Railway, all construction was done by the Canadian Pacific Railway after it purchased the QMO&O in 1882.
-Dalhousie Station thus became the original eastern terminus for CP Rail.
+Consequently, Dalhousie Station thus became the original eastern terminus for CP Rail.

-The station building has been the home of the Cirque Éloize since 2004.
+Since 2004, the station building has been the home of the Cirque Éloize.

 Operation

-The first non-stop transcontinental train left Dalhousie Station bound for Port Moody, British Columbia, on June 28, 1886, at 8:00 p.m.
+The first all-Canadian transcontinental train left Dalhousie Station bound for Port Moody, British Columbia, on June 28, 1886, at 8:00 p.m.

-Only five years after opening Dalhousie Station, Canadian Pacific opened a second Montreal terminal, Windsor Station, in February 1889.
-It had better access to rail routes to the United States, southern Quebec, and southern Ontario, as well as a more convenient location on the west side of town.
-After a new, shorter line to Ottawa via Rigaud opened in 1898, the transcontinental route was also redirected to Windsor Station.
+Five years after its opening, Canadian Pacific opened a second Montreal terminal, Windsor Station, in February 1889.
+It had better access to rail routes to the United States, southern Quebec, and southern Ontario, and a more convenient location on the west side of town.
+After a new, shorter line to Ottawa via Rigaud opened in February 1898, the transcontinental route was redirected to Windsor Station.

-Dalhousie Station was superseded by the grander Place Viger Station, a block to the north of Dalhousie Station, in 1898.
+Dalhousie Station was superseded by the grander Place Viger Station, a block to the north of Dalhousie Station, in August 1898.

 Design and redevelopment

+Like other early CPR stations, Dalhousie Station was designed by British-born architect Thomas Charles Sorby.

-Dalhousie Station is architecturally notable for the combination of stone and brick used to build it, as well as for its high windows.
+Dalhousie Station is architecturally notable for its combination of stone and brick and its high windows.

 The station is now part of a remodeled Dalhousie Square, completed in 2004, which links Old Montreal and the Faubourg Quebec residential district.
 Dalhousie Square was designed by Robert Desjardins of the City of Montreal and includes a sculpture by Jocelyne Alloucherie entitled Porte de jour.
-The redesigned square was honoured by the Canadian Society of Landscape Architects in 2006.
+The redesigned square received honour from the Canadian Society of Landscape Architects in 2006.